 This approach is confirmed by a careful study of visual experience.
 The foveal spotlight and the attentional spotlight can come apart.
 While these two spotlights often converge, sometimes they attentional spotlight will broadcast the contents of peripheral vision (as any driver can attest).
 Inattentional blindness is another striking example of the two spotlights diverging: even surprising stuff – like a gorilla – can escape detection, despite their placement within the foveal spotlight.

 We can now improve our understanding of overt attention.
 In vision, overt attention moves the foveal spotlight (“green flashlight”) so that it follows the attentional spotlight (“orange flashlight”).
 In this ways, your eyes seek to “enhance” your conscious experience by feeding it more detail.

-- Your actual vision system have two flaws: a blind spot, and a narrow foveal spotlight.
-Neither appear in consciousness…
+- Your vision system have two flaws: a blind spot, and a narrow foveal spotlight.

-- Attention is a spotlight, delivering a subset of your perceptual experience to the Mental Movie.
+- Attention is also a spotlight, delivering a subset of experience to the Mental Movie.